 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Combine the fundamental knowledge and principles in the general field of electrical and electronic engineering and develop the knowledge and skills to manage modern organisations.
+Combine fundamental knowledge and principles in electrical and electronic engineering with the ability to manage modern organisations.

 Electrical and electronic engineering underpins generation, distribution and application of electrical energy.
 It is also crucial in the design and control of electrical and electronic devices and systems to power and automate modern living and to improve quality of life for individuals and communities.